-Gathering further support on the journey south, the Scottish host crossed the border sometime around the 7th October, to lay siege to the stronghold known, as the ‘Pele of Liddel’, standing high above the confluence of the River Esk and the Liddel Water about 10 miles north of Carlisle.
-A force under William Douglas, the ‘Knight of Liddesdale’, reached the tower that morning with the rest of the Scottish army, including the king, joining him in the evening.
-When the tower was finally taken after 4 or 5 days, the Scots killed every adult male inside, including its keeper, Walter de Selby and his two sons.
-It was now that William Douglas apparently advised David that it might be wise to turn back.
+Gathering further support on the journey south, the Scottish host crossed the border on the 7th October, laying siege to the ‘Pele of Liddel’, the ruins of which (known today as ‘Liddel Strength’) can be visited near the confluence of the River Esk and Liddel Water on the Anglo-Scottish border about 10 miles north of Carlisle.
+A force under William Douglas, the ‘Knight of Liddesdale’, reached the tower that morning to be joined by the rest of the Scottish army in the evening.
+When the Scots finally took the tower – after four or five days – they killed every adult male inside, including the keeper, Walter de Selby, and his two sons.
+Douglas, at this point, is believed to have advised David that it might be wise to turn back.

 The English Response

-Officials had been shuttling between London and northern England since the beginning of the year, with Henry Percy receiving instructions from the king to send spies into Scotland.
-Recruitment was already underway, primarily from areas ‘North of the Trent’, but it had been beset with difficulties – co-operation from the men of Nottinghamshire and Derbyshire had been difficult to obtain, desertions were a constant problem as always, and many civic bodies were recalcitrant in making obligatory financial contributions.
+The threat from the Scots had been anticipated by the English.
+Consequently some of the most prominent English commanders who fought at the battle, including the Archbishop of York, Henry Percy, Ralph Neville and Thomas Rokeby had already been charged with overseeing arrangements for a response.
+Officials had been shuttling between London and northern England since the beginning of the year with Henry Percy receiving instructions from the king to send spies into Scotland.
+Recruitment was already underway, primarily from areas north of the Trent, however there was difficulty in obtaining co-operation from Nottinghamshire and Derbyshire, desertions were causing problems (as ever) and many civic bodies were recalcitrant in making their obligatory financial contributions.

-Defeat from the Jaws of Victory
+Defeat From The Jaws Of Victory

-The day proved to be an overwhelming victory for the English whose casualties were described by Prior Fossor as ‘few’ while amongst the many Scots killed was John Randolph who was, perhaps, the ablest of David’s commanders and whose father had been a trusted lieutenant of Robert the Bruce.
+The day proved to be an overwhelming victory for the English whose casualties were described by Prior Fossor as ‘few’ while amongst the many Scots killed was John Randolph, perhaps, the most able of David’s commanders and whose father had been a trusted lieutenant of Robert the Bruce.
 His death brought an end to the male line of his family.
-Also killed was the Earl of Strathearn and Niall Bruce, the illegitimate brother of David together with many other Scottish magnates officials including the Marischal, Chancellor, Chamberlain and Constable of Scotland.
+Also killed was the Earl of Strathearn and Niall Bruce, David’s illegitimate brother, together with many other Scottish magnates and officials including the Marischal, Chancellor, Chamberlain and Constable of Scotland.